Matthew 26:47-56 · Matthew · Updated April 25, 2026

 Summary

-This passage from the Gospel of Matthew details the betrayal and arrest of Jesus, a pivotal moment leading to his crucifixion.
+The passage from the Gospel of Matthew details the betrayal and arrest of Jesus, leading to his Crucifixion.
 The scene unfolds in the Garden of Gethsemane, where Jesus is with his disciples.
 Judas Iscariot, one of the twelve disciples, arrives with a large crowd sent by the chief priests and elders.
 Judas has arranged a signal to identify Jesus to the arresting party: he will greet Jesus with a kiss (26:47-48).

 Chiastic structure